An Introduction to Objectives and Key Results (OKRs)

 At Genomics England we summed it up this way: outcomes, transparency, & alignment.

 OKRs give you a platform for having difficult and productive conversations.
-If my team has committed to climbing Mount Everest and I’m building a nuclear submarine, we need to talk.
-OKRs make our goals clear and guarantee that we address mis-alignment.
+If my team has committed to climbing Mount Everest and I’m building a nuclear submarine we are not aligned.
+Transparent measurable OKRs force us to address misalignment early and effectively.

-OKRs give us a way to be extremely ambitious in our goals yet also razor-sharp on how we’ve agreed to measure success and our specific numeric target.
-OKRs clearly link your day-to-day activities with your top-level strategy by weaving your BHAGs and your KPIs into a single cohesive system with clear causes & effects.
-If we achieve 100% of each of these outcomes, then we will know that we deserve the prize defined by our objective.
+OKRs allow us to be extremely ambitious in our goals yet razor-sharp in our measurement through specific numerical target.
+Regular check-ins link day-to-day activities with our top-level strategy by weaving BHAGs and KPIs into a single cohesive set of outcomes with clear causes & effects.
+If we achieve close to 100% of these outcomes then we can claim the “prize” defined by our objective.

-OKRs clarify for everyone what you’re working on and why, as well as giving you an easy platform to declare what you’re NOT working on.
+OKRs clarify what we’re working on and why, as well as giving is an easy platform to confidently declare what we’re NOT working on and NOT planning to achieve.

-Early pioneers of agile software development measured success by delivering “working software”.
+The pioneers of agile software development measured success by delivering “working software”.
 They didn’t measure meetings held, lines of code written, requirements drafted, or even number of features released.
-OKRs take this a step further by reminding us that any output including working software must deliver some positive impact for the organisation.
+OKRs go a step further by reminding us that any outputs must deliver some positive, measurable impact for the organisation.
+How much impact is up to us and measuring it tells us how worthwhile our investments have been.

 OKRs focus teams on outcomes over outputs.

-Yes, you still have to deliver projects, maintain services, and execute initiatives on-schedule, within budget, and to a high standard, but you now have a new lense to put over your activities to judge whether they’re actually taking you somewhere that you want to be.
+We still have to deliver projects, maintain services, and execute initiatives on-schedule, within budget, and to a high standard, but we now have a new lens to put over our activities to judge whether they’re actually taking us somewhere that we want to be and how quickly we’re getting there.

 OKRs for organisational learning

 By anchoring activities in outcomes, we have a direct feedback loop between how we spend our time and what impact we have through our actions.
-The more regularly and carefully we check in on our OKRs, the more data we get and the more opportunities we have to run safe “experiments” to find out where the leverage is.
+The more regularly and carefully we check in on our OKRs, the more data we collect and the more opportunities we have to reflect and run safe “experiments” to discover leverage and fragility.

 Is your organisation ready for OKRs?